 Northeastern University has probably graduated more entrepreneurs, with the exception of MIT, than any other university in Massachusetts.
 The major reason is its co-op program.
 It introduces students to businesses, many of them started by entrepreneurs, as an integral part of their academic careers.
 Thus, by performing actual jobs they are years ahead of other college graduates in what business is all about by the time they graduate.

 Their experiences have often inspired many of them to become entrepreneurs.
 For example, two Northeastern graduates, Alan McKim and Richard D’Amore, just gave Northeastern $60 million to support its D’Amore-McKim School of Business and its entrepreneurship programs.
-The University recruited Hugh Courtney, formerly associated with McKinsey & Co. as its new Dean.
+The University recruited Raj Echambadi, formerly associated with the University of Illinois at Urbana-Champaign, as its new Dean.
+Dean Echambadi is an expert in innovation.
 Recently, Northeastern created the Center for Entrepreneurship Education (NUCEE), the first initiative to truly integrate education with the entrepreneurship experience.
 It’s under the direction of Professor Marc Meyer, a former entrepreneur, and Dan Gregory, a highly experienced venture capitalist.
 Bob Lentz, a successful software entrepreneur is the Entrepreneur in Residence with focus on students, faculty and alumni.
 This Center evolved from a very imaginative, bottoms up approach to the entrepreneurship opportunity that has proven to be very successful in practice.

 The Center for Research Innovation (CRI) is housed in the Provost Office and is dedicated to a return on the University’s investment in intellectual property.